 Disappointedly, the shade has poor color payoff, which is inclined to sheer out quickly.
 And, it’s difficult to blend evenly onto bare skin, much drier and more powdery so you may find annoyed to work with.
 This really turns me off about the palette.
 It can merely last for 4-5 hours.

 Talk Derby to Me

-Besides, the palette will always come with a How-To Glamour Guide that instructs you to do three different makeup looks for your eye lids.
-I think it’s more convenient for beginner.
+Besides, the palette will always come with a How-To Glamour Guide that instructs you to do three different makeup looks for your eyelids.
+I think it’s more convenient for beginners.
 It does have a mirror inside that facilitates you to do eyeshadows.
 You can check out its’ price below.

 5. Rating 8/10

 I gotta say the Too Faced Sweet Peach Palette is really cool, although some of the shades might be not perfect for our needs.
 Overall, it deserves to be praised.
 In contrast, if you ask me is it something “holy grail” or you must stumble and fall to chase after.
 Nah, I don’t think so.
 But, it’s good to try or bring it home to get a fun experience.
 It literally lifts your mood, girls.
 I decided to give it 8 out of 10 without regret.